 As the coordinator for the New York Road Runners’ Official TCS New York City Marathon Online Training Program, I’ve worked with over 12,000 runners on the basics of proper training, fueling and racing.
-And I can tell you how imperative it is to put your health first and set action for what will be one of your greatest achievements if you too are training for a race.
+And I can tell you how imperative it is to put your health first and set action #steps for what will be one of your greatest achievements if you too are training for a race.
 Whether you are new to running or a veteran athlete, these 13.1 steps break down what you need for a successful 13.1 mile, half marathon race.

 1. Start your training 10-16 weeks before the race.